reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 the certificate, that can be used for verifying, digital algorithm, probably the signed data etc.
 It is also possible to create several signatures for the data and put them in the container.
 It means you can send this kind of signature to a third party, for instance, you can sign data, that are provided by a web service and the consumer wants to verify the signature.
-The code to verify a *CMSSignedData* can looks like this (again JavaDoc of BounceCastle)
+The code to verify a *CMSSignedData* (again JavaDoc of BounceCastle)

 ```java
 import org.bouncycastle.cert.X509CertificateHolder;